rashtay/js-oops-definitive-guide/README.md

 - Prototype object which has constructor pointing to the same function.
 Weird?
 I know.
 Try to `console.log` a function and check it's constructor.
 It has a empty function pointing to the same function.
 Not every function is supposed to be used as a class.
 So, you might never make use of this constructor.

 How do we distinguish?
-- Writre a function with the first letter in uppercase to show that you'd be creating the class.
+- Write a function with the first letter in uppercase to show that you'd be creating the class.
 - Write a function with the first letter with lowercase to denote it's a normal function.

 Now, once again check how we created the contructor in prototypal model and then check how can we implement the classcial model.
 Now, look at the below given code: